janscience/ESensors/conductivity/README.md

 ## Temperature correction

 Conductivity depends on temperature.
-It is usually temperature corrected to 20 or 25 degrees celsisus.
+It is usually temperature corrected to 20&#8451; or 25&#8451;.

 - Linear temperature correction for moderate and high conductivities:

   ![tempcorrection](https://latex.codecogs.com/svg.image?\large&space;\kappa_{ref}&space;=&space;\frac{\kappa}{1&plus;\alpha(T-T_{ref})})

   &alpha; is about 2 to 5 %/K for drinking water or pure water, respectively.

 - Non-linear correction by polynomial of 4th order acording to "Natural Water temperature correction  (ISO/DIN  7888)".